 Why is Shuswap Lake so special?

-Did you know that Shuswap Lake is the 10th largest lake in BC and known as one of the warmest lakes in the province?
+Did you know that Shuswap Lake is the 10th largest lake in BC and one of the province’s warmest lakes?
 Shaped like the letter H, it has four large arms: Seymour Arm, Salmon Arm, Anstey Arm and Shuswap Main Arm.

-The lake is a jewel, with more than 400 kms of shoreline, surrounded by rolling hills and mountains.
+The lake is a jewel, with over 400 km of shoreline, surrounded by rolling hills and mountains.
 It lies within the northernmost wine region of the Okanagan Valley.

 Fishing is very popular, with 19 different species of fish to land.
 There are four types of salmon, several varieties of trout, Whitefish, and Burbot, a cod-like fish.